sparrowcode/sparrowcode.io-content/en/tutorials/async-await.md

     try await store.save(workout)
     try await store.addSamples(runWorkout.heartRateSamples, to: workout)

-    if ! runWorkout.route.isEmpty {
+    if !runWorkout.route.isEmpty {
         try await routeBuilder.insertRouteData(runWorkout.route)
         try await routeBuilder.finishRoute(with: workout, metadata: nil)
     }
 }
 ```

-## References.
+## Helpful materials

-[Download sample project](https://cdn.sparrowcode.io/tutorials/async-await/app-store-search.zip): Practice adding a new App Store page detail screen, solve the problem with loading screenshots and proper undo if the user quickly closes the page.
+[Download sample project](https://cdn.sparrowcode.io/tutorials/async-await/app-store-search.zip): Practice adding a new App Store page detail screen, solve the problem with loading screenshots and proper undo if the user quickly closes the page

-[Articles about async/await](https://www.andyibanez.com/posts/modern-concurrency-in-swift-introduction/): There are even more examples of how to use async/await in this series of articles.
-For example, `@TaskLocal` and other useful trivia are covered.
+[Async/await article series](https://www.andyibanez.com/posts/modern-concurrency-in-swift-introduction/): Lots of examples of how to use async/await.
+For example, `@TaskLocal` is covered, there are other useful trivia as well.

-[Under the hood actor design](https://habr.com/ru/company/otus/blog/588540/): If you want to learn more about implementing actors under the hood
+[How Actors Work](https://habr.com/ru/company/otus/blog/588540/): If you want to know more about implementing actors under the hood

 [Swift source code](https://github.com/apple/swift/tree/main/stdlib/public/Concurrency): If you want to learn the truth, check out the code

 WWDC session:

 [Protect mutable state with Swift actors](https://developer.apple.com/wwdc21/10133): Apple's video tutorial about actors.
-They tell you what problems it solves, and how to use it.
+They tell you what problems it solves and how to use it.

-[Explore structured concurrency in Swift](https://developer.apple.com/wwdc21/10134): Apple's video tutorial on structured concurrency, specifically `Task', `Task.detached', `TaskGroup`, and operation priorities.
+[Explore structured concurrency in Swift](https://developer.apple.com/wwdc21/10134): Apple's video tutorial on structured concurrency, specifically `Task', `Task.detached', `TaskGroup', and operation priorities

-[Meet async/await in Swift](https://developer.apple.com/wwdc21/10132): Apple's video tutorial on how async/await works.
-There are visual diagrams.
+[Meet async/await in Swift](https://developer.apple.com/wwdc21/10132): A video tutorial from Apple on how async/await works.
+There are illustrative diagrams.